matteo65/ZedmeeHash/README.md

 Zedmee is based on the use of a table of 256 randomly calculated numbers.
 It uses 2 algorithms, one for data up to 4 bytes long for the 32-bit version or 8 bytes for the 64-bit version, the other for data with a longer length.

-The first algorithm is based on bitwise operations and values substitution, the second one is a multiplicative hash function, it belongs to the family of LCG (linear congruential generator) like the hash function of java, and it uses the preloaded random table and uses some tricks to eliminate the defects of the LCG functions.
+The first algorithm is based on bitwise operations and values substitution, the second one is a multiplicative hash function, it belongs to the family of LCG (linear congruential generator) like the hash function of java, also it uses the preloaded random table and uses some tricks to eliminate the defects of the LCG functions.

 ```java
 	public static int hash(final byte[] data, final int pos, final int length, final int seed) {